 Now it's impacting other small companies.

-Long story short, you see, a stock that was worth five bucks a share recently.
+Long story short, you see a stock that was worth five bucks a share recently.

-You know, I think today, at one point, Linda, correct me if I'm wrong, it was at like 480 bucks.
+You know, I think today at one point, Linda, correct me if I'm wrong, it was at like 480 bucks.

 Yeah, man, it's crazy.

-I mean, it's just it's so for me, it's kind of like David and Goliath, and I think there's a lot of resentment out there because a lot of the short selling that goes on for companies that aren't huge companies but are on the stock market on the exchange.
+And I think there's a lot of resentment out there because a lot of the short selling that goes on for companies that aren't huge companies, but are on the stock market on the exchange, this can have a negative impact to short selling.

-You know, if all these hedge funds are betting, you're gonna lose, you're going down, then it doesn't create the confidence of the other people that buy into the stock market hoping they're picked that they're gonna actually go up and that they'll make money.
+You're going down, then it doesn't create the confidence of the other people that buy into the stock market hoping they're picked, that they're going to actually go up and that they'll make money.

-These massive hedge funds, you know, they have the freedom to talk among themselves and trade tips and ideas, and a lot of it in the end can kind of I would use the term in my term, layman's term.
+And a lot of it in the end can kind of, I would use the term in my term, layman's term.

-I'm I'm not accusing anybody.
+I'm not accusing anybody.

-Kind of it seems pretty manipulative to the market to me.
+Kind of, it seems pretty manipulative to the market to me.

-And then the stock prices of an innocent small guy get driven down, and that hurts their business, and then all of a sudden you have independents joining together, sharing information and making a decision that they're gonna take on these guys, and now all of a sudden they want you know, want to cry uh foul and bring in government regulators because a bunch of people that are pissed off at the hedge funds finally figured out a way and to get them back.
+And now all of a sudden they want, you know, want to cry foul and bring in government regulators because a bunch of people that are pissed off at the hedge funds finally figured out a way to get them back.

 I mean, it's pretty fascinating.

-They got out of that that industry.
+They got out of that industry.

 It's just interesting to watch.